saintleocom/git-and-github-fundamentals-SwethaPolam/README.md

    My Hobbies:

    # :headphones:I enjoys listening to music.
-   # :phone:I surf net when I get bored.
+   # :iphone:I surf net when I get bored.
    Shows intrest in making handy crafts.
-   # :tree:Likes planting trees.
+   # :palm_tree:Likes planting trees.

-   # :like:Likes: Intrested in spending more time using GIT(version control) and operating the various advantages of using GIT vs other tools.
+   # :+1:Likes: Intrested in spending more time using GIT(version control) and operating the various advantages of using GIT vs other tools.

-   # :dislike:Acquiring New Knowledge: Not a dislike but waiting to see how I get acquaint using this new approach of various new tools during this course.
+   # :-1:Acquiring New Knowledge: Not a dislike but waiting to see how I get acquaint using this new approach of various new tools during this course.